AppliedEnergistics/appliedenergistics.github.io/content/features/me-network/network-functions/me-level-emitter.md

 id="level_emitter"/> will emit a redstone signal or turn it off.

-Requires a [channel](../channels.md) to function, if its power or channel is lost the emitter will switch to an off state.
+Does not require a [channel](../channels.md) to function, if its power is lost the emitter will switch to an off state.

 These can tap into the crafting system when a crafting card is installed, allowing you to output redstone while an item is being crafted, or even